maormoshe/NotificationMsgLibrary/README.md

  this.ngxNotificationMsgService.open({
     status: NgxNotificationStatusMsg.SUCCESS,
     header: 'Hey',
-    messages: ['Hello','How are you today ?!']
+    messages: ['How are you today ?!']
  });
 ```